MareoRaft/tennis/README.md

 The interesting thing about this is that the 40-AD score and the 30-40 score are arguably identical situations.
 Both scores result in losing the game if the next point is lost, and both scores result in 40-40 if the next point is won.
 But the data shows that these situations are psychologically different.
 Servers in the 40-AD position have been serving for a longer amount of time and weren't able to close out the game sooner.
 Returners in that position may be tough-customers who are chomping at the bit to steal the game from the server.

-Where things get really interesting is when we look at the stats for a specific player:
+Where things get really interesting is when we look at the stats for a specific player (Sam Querrey):

 ![](images/score-to-win-querrey-anderson.png)